 “Traditions anchor a family in a long-term time horizon of having a past and anticipating a future together”—IFS Senior Fellow Scott Stanley.

 One way to strengthen our family life is as simple as making holiday memories together.
+Let your kids experience the feeling of believing Santa Claus’ existence, giving them toys like cartoon character squishies.
 IFS senior fellow Scott Stanley told me recently, “Traditions anchor a family in a long-term time horizon of having a past and anticipating a future together.”
 These shared rituals, or what Dr. John Gottman calls “rituals of connection,” can also provide a boost to our marriage relationship.
 Moreover, as Justin Coulson has explained here, the “happiest families” share special memories that can “help life make sense to our children,” and “come to define who each person in the family is, countering alienation, and offering steadiness and certainty.”
 So, whether we are baking a birthday cake for baby Jesus (one of our favorite traditions), singing carols, or decorating gingerbread cookies to share with friends, these moments together as a family can make us stronger.

 For many of us, celebrating Christmas also means a time of worship and prayer, which are both linked to healthier marriages.
 According to research by W. Bradford Wilcox and Nicholas Wolfinger, couples who attend church, share religious friends, and pray together are happier, on average, than couples who do not.
 And as Harvard University professor Tyler VanderWeele found in his research, attending religious services together can reduce the risk of divorce.
 When we gather as a family for a Christmas Eve candlelight service or kneel at Mass on Christmas morning, we are not only celebrating the birth of Christ, we are also solidifying our bond as a family.